charlesbrandt/public/code/api/sequelize.md

 ```

-TODO: on the parent, what does the foreignKey property refer to?
+Depending on the association type, the foreignKey property may refer to the local object or the child object.

+`hasMany` will refer to a foreignKey on the child object
+`belongsTo` will refer to a foreignKey on the local object